Course offerings for the current and upcoming semester are available here.

 At the bottom right area of the example is the remaining seats listing.
 This is up-to-date as of the time the page loaded.
 If there are 0 remaining seats in a course, this almost always means the course really is closed and neither the department nor the professor can sign students into the course.

-When it comes time to register, log into MyNEU, click the “Self-Service” tab, and then on course registration.
+When it comes time to register, log into MyNEU, click the “Self-Service” tab, and then on “Course Registration”.
 When the new window opens, choose the correct term for registration, making sure to choose the option for Undergraduate Semesters.
+Add in the CRNs of the courses from your list and click Submit Changes.
+If you get any errors, consult the list from the section above.